 Grandpa’s War Service

-The 1939-45 war was fought by average people doing their patriotic duty.
+The 1939-45 war was fought by average people just doing their duty.
 Grandpa was one of them.

-They are all old men now.
+They are all gone now or some few are very old men.
 No more the dashing young heroes doing foolish things in aeroplanes, testing their nerve against young German aviators or defying the vastness of the Canadian North.
 It is easy to forget that they had their time.
 The world they knew had its own news, its own music, its own slang, its own cool moves.
 And it was different than our time.
-The world of aviation in the thirties and forties would seem strange indeed to us.
+The world of aviation in the thirties and forties would seem strange indeed to us today.

 I have Dad’s two Log Books.
 They are an unbroken record of his flying from his first flight in a Tiger Moth 23 July 1940, to his first solo flight on 2 August 1940 all the way to 4 December 1946 flying a Lockheed Model 18 “Lodestar” for Trans Canada Airlines.